-To set the parking brake, push down the parking brake pedal with your left foot.
-If the ignition is on, the brake system warning light will come on.
-See Brake System Warning Light on page 4-31.
+To set the parking brake, push down the parking brake pedal.
+If the ignition is in ON/RUN, the brake system warning light will come on.
+See Brake System Warning Light on page 4-30.

-To release the parking brake, hold the regular brake pedal down with your right foot.
-Push down momentarily on the parking brake pedal with your left foot until you feel the pedal release.
-If the parking brake is not released when you begin to drive, the brake system warning light comes on and a chime sounds as a warning that the parking brake is still on.
+To release the parking brake, hold the regular brake pedal down, then push down momentarily on the parking brake pedal until you feel the pedal release.
+If the parking brake is not released when you begin to drive, the brake system warning light will be on and a chime will sound warning you that the parking brake is still on.

-The PUSH PARK PEDAL message will also display in the Driver Information Center (DIC) as a reminder to release the parking brake.
-See DIC Warnings and Messages on page 4-43.
+The PUSH PARK PEDAL message will also appear in the Driver Information Center (DIC) to remind you to release the parking brake.
+See DIC Warnings and Messages on page 4-42.